Stage 2 multiplication and division

 - If students investigate this further they may discover that there are 9 “best” numbers having four chances of being drawn (6, 8, 10, 12, 18, 20, 24, 30, 40).
 Four numbers have three chances: 4, 9, 16, Students may decide to use the results of this investigation when choosing the numbers to place in the grid.
 Some students place the “best” numbers on the eight squares which occupy diagonals because they say that these squares have three chances of winning, while the other 8 squares have only two chances.

 Students spread themselves around the room.
-The teacher calls out a multiplication, such as 4 x 8, and asks a student for a response.
+Call out a multiplication, such as 4 x 8, and asks a student for a response.
 If the student correctly answers, they may take one step towards another student and attempt to tag them out of the game.
 This game can be used for finding the factors of a number or for division facts.

 Activity 2 – using array flash cards